SSuleymanKahraman/FrischSegre-QM/README.md

 Modeling of Majorana spin-flip transitions in the Frisch-Segre experiment using quantum mechanics

-# Quantum mechanical modeling of the multi-stage Stern–Gerlach experiment by Frisch and Segrè using the von Neumann equation
+# Quantum mechanical modeling of the multi-stage Stern–Gerlach experiment conducted by Frisch and Segrè

-October, 2022
+October, 2023

 ### Authors